2012–13 Brunei Super League

 The 2012 Brunei Super League was the first season of the Brunei Super League.
 It was organized by the National Football Association of Brunei Darussalam and sponsored by DST Group.
 It began in December 2012 with ten teams vying for the championship in its inaugural edition.

-On 26 January 2013, Indera SC defeated Najip FC twenty goals to one, which produced as of 2024 the highest-scoring match in the history of the Brunei Super League.
+On 26 January 2013, Indera SC defeated Najip FC twenty goals to one, which was the highest-scoring match in the history of the Brunei Super League until 18 January 2026 when Kasuka FC beat Hawa FC 26–1.
 Exactly a week later, MS ABDB beat the same team with the score of 11–1, with goalkeeper Suhandi Mahali scoring a penalty in the game, making him the first goalkeeper to score in the Super League, and third overall in Brunei football history.

 The league championship went down to the wire on 10 March 2013, with Indera SC needing a win against the unbeaten Royal Brunei Armed Forces Sports Council.
 The league top scorer Azwan Ali Rahman scored the winner for Indera on the 82nd minute to give Indera the league championship on goal difference, thanks to the abovementioned game against Najip where they scored nine more goals than their opposition had managed.